-Katie Jarvis is Assistant Professor of History at the University of Notre Dame.
+Katie Jarvis is Associate Professor of History at the University of Notre Dame.
 Jarvis’s current manuscript, Politics in the Marketplace: Work, Gender, and Citizenship in Revolutionary France, emanates from Parisian market women called the Dames des Halles during the French Revolution.
 Using the Dames as a lens, she asks how the revolutionaries negotiated the dual rise of democratic aspirations and capitalism through their everyday trade.
 She probes how the Dames invented a notion of nascent citizenship that took work, rather than gender, as its cornerstone.
 Simultaneously, she analyzes how the revolutionaries debated the political role of the popular classes through the market women.
 Her research has been funded by the Fulbright Association, the American Council of Learned Societies, the Mellon Foundation/Council for European Studies, and the Société des Professeurs Français et Francophones d'Amérique among others.

 My research focuses on popular politics, broadly conceived, during the French Revolution.
 I am especially interested in the intersection of social and cultural history, as well as gender history.